When Your Employment Ends

 Reinstatement of Previous Service Time

-College employees with three or more years of consecutive service who voluntarily resign from the college and are rehired within one year of their termination date may have their sick leave accrual restored, may begin earning vacation time at the rate in effect as of their date of termination, and will not be considered to have an "interruption of service" for benefits such as retirement and tuition.
+College employees with three or more years of consecutive service who are terminated from the college and are rehired within one year of their termination date may have their sick leave accrual restored, may begin earning vacation time at the rate in effect as of their date of termination, and will not be considered to have an "interruption of service" for benefits such as retirement and tuition.
 However, sick leave and vacation do not accrue during the period of separation nor is the period of separation considered as time worked for purposes of wage and salary determination.

 Discharge is termination of employment for reasons including but not limited to unsatisfactory work performance, misconduct, or violation of college policies or rules.
 Discharge may be preceded by a period of leave without pay pending investigation.
 Discharge can occur without advance notice.

-If a decision is made to terminate your employment for reasons other than misconduct, two weeks of notice or pay in lieu of notice will normally be provided to non-exempt employees and one month of notice to exempt employees.
-Such notice does not apply to employees terminated due to misconduct or during the orientation and review period.
 Normally, staff members who are discharged are not eligible for re-employment or for transfer to another position within the college, and may not be eligible for continuation of health and dental insurance benefits under COBRA and may not be eligible for unemployment benefits.

 Reductions in staff

 If reorganization or other operational necessity requires a reduction in staff that results in the elimination of your position, you will be given at least four weeks' notice or pay in lieu of notice.
 If your position is eliminated and you are unable to transfer to another position at the college, you may be eligible to receive severance benefits.